Also see:

 Where the permeability of the roof covering is unknown, the roof covering should be treated as air impermeable.

-Where arrays of integrated solar roof panels are installed forming the roof covering, then whole roof covering should be treated as air impermeable, unless the panel manufacturer is able to demonstrate their system is air permeable.
-Integrated solar roof panel manufacturers may also require a larger air space beneath the panel, than stated in this Clause, to increase ventilation and cooling of the panel.
+Where arrays of integrated solar roof panels are installed forming the roof covering, the whole roof covering should be treated as air impermeable, unless the panel manufacturer is able to demonstrate that their system is air permeable.
+Integrated solar roof panel manufacturers may also require a larger air space beneath the panel than stated in this clause, to increase ventilation and cooling of the panel.

 Roof ventilation strategies